How to Edit Scanned PDF Files Quickly

 Launch PDFelement and click the "Open files" button on the Home page.
 Select the file and click "Open" to upload your file into the software.

 Step 2.
 Perform OCR on Scanned Document

 A pop-up message will appear to remind you to perform OCR on the scanned PDF file.
 Click the "Perform OCR" button and the software will ask you to choose the language source of the PDF file to assist it with recognizing the text.

 Once OCR is complete, you will be able to edit the PDF file accordingly.
 Open the "Edit" tab to see the range of edits you can do to your scanned PDF file.

-Modify the text on your PDF by clicking "Edit".
+Modify the text on your PDF by clicking the "Edit" icon on the top-right toolbar.
 Click anywhere on the document to add, delete, or change the existing text.
 Add a new set of texts by clicking on the "Add Text" button.

 Step 4.
 Save Edited Scanned PDF

 Throughout the editing process, remember to perform "Ctrl + S" to save your work.
 Once you are happy with your file, go to "File" and select the "Save as" option.
 Choose the destination folder and then hit the "Save" button.